microsoft/ml-server-image-similarity/data-scientist.md

 4. Calculate the Cosine distance between each query image and all the candidates, based on the distance, return top K similar images for each query images.
 Users can set up parameter `TOP_K_CANDIDATES` to decide how many similar images should be returned for each query image.
  For example, here we set `TOP_K_CANDIDATES` equal to 5, so in the result table named in `TABLE_RESULTS`, each query image has 10 similar images.

-The following table shows a sample results in result table `@results_table`.

 ## Template Contents